KoningJasper/Offshore-SPH/README.md

 ## Examples

-Examples are contained in the `example` directory.
+Examples are contained in the `examples` directory.
 These examples contain validation cases such as a 2D dam break, boundary condition verification, and other SPH research replication.
 All the examples create animations as output and therefore require `ffmpeg` to be installed, ffmpeg can be acquired from the following location.

 Examples can be run by using the following command in the root folder of the project.
 ```sh